adamqqo/fuzzy-movies/README.md

 The final result is a weighted combination of these scores.

-Below is a simple, user-friendly explanation of each part:
+Below is a simple explanation of each part:

 ---